miseEnPlace-i/lapr2/docs/SprintB/US10/US10_RegisterEmployee.md

 * **AC1:** All required fields must be filled in.
 (All attributes of the employee are required).
 * **AC2:** The password created must contain seven alphanumeric characters, including three capital letters and two digits.
 * **AC3:** Each user must have a single role defined in the system.
+* **AC4:** The email inserted must be valid, verified using a regular expression.
+* **AC5:** The phone number inserted must be valid, containing only numbers, and the length must be exactly 9 characters.
+* **AC6:** The Citizen Card number inserted must be valid, containing only numbers, and the length must be exactly 8 characters.

 ### 1.4.
 Found out Dependencies